Saabbir/saabbir.github.io/content/articles/javascript-strings.md

 ---
 title: JavaScript Strings
-description: Learn about JavaScript string primitive datatype.
+description: Learn how to work with text in JavaScript.
 featuredImg: js-strings.jpg
 createdAt: 01/01/2021
 tags: